sebastienjouhans/rotary-encoder-to-mouse-ouput/README.md

 This makes the data coming from the endocer is to consum by any apps at it is just a mouse input

-**IMPORTANT: this project only works with microcontroller supporting the Arduino Mouse library like Leonardo**
+**IMPORTANT: this project only works with microcontrollers supporting the Arduino Mouse library like Leonardo**

 ## Equipment